 Radionuclide contaminants - which can be naturally-occurring or be the result of oil and gas production and mining activities.
-Lead - If present, elevated levels of lead can cause serious health

 Lead - If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-NAVFAC Hawaii is responsible for providing high-quality drinking water, but cannot control the variety of materials used in plumbing components.
+NAVFAC Hawaii is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may request to have the Navy test your water.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at www.epa.gov/safewater/lead.
+If you are concerned about lead in your water, you may wish to have your water tested.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at: www.epa.gov/safewater/lead.